Meniscus of the Knee

 - The collagen fibers arranged in many direction:

 - This arrangement provides great elasticity and ability to withstand compression.

-- The lateral geniculate arteries: Supply 10-25 % from peripheral region of the lateral meniscus.
+- The lateral geniculate artery: Supply 10-25 % from peripheral region of the lateral meniscus.

-- Medial geniculate arteries: Supply 20-30 % from peripheral region of the medial meniscus.
+- Medial geniculate artery: Supply 20-30 % from peripheral region of the medial meniscus.